Expensify/App/contributingGuides/STYLE.md

 // GOOD
 const accountID = report?.ownerAccountID ??
 CONST.DEFAULT_NUMBER_ID;
-const accountID = report?.ownerAccountID ??
-CONST.DEFAULT_NUMBER_ID;
 const reportID = report?.reportID;

 // GOOD
 report ? report.ownerAccountID : CONST.DEFAULT_NUMBER_ID;
 ```

-Here are some common cases you may face when fixing your code to remove the default values.
+Here are some common cases you may face when fixing your code to remove the old/bad default values.

 #### **Case 1**: Argument of type 'string | undefined' is not assignable to parameter of type 'string'.